Advantages of SBA Loans

 One of those hurdles is financing.

 Financing is the result of selling equity ownership or the taking on of debt.
 I see the benefits of both, but there is a source of debt financing that is commonly overlooked.
-I have not figured out why it is overlooked, but SBA financing is among the best sources of debt for both the lender and the recipient.
+I have not figured out why people overlook it, but SBA financing is among the best sources of debt for both the lender and the recipient.
+Be sure to check out Debt vs. Equity Financing.

-SBA stands for Small Business Administration, a government organization set up to assist businesses to succeed.
+SBA stands for Small Business Administration.
+They are a government organization set up to assist businesses to succeed.
 I do acknowledge that not every small business is fit for a small business loan.
 However, for those small businesses that do qualify, there are several advantages to be aware of:

 1. Low-Interest Rates